thalyshenrique7/inventory-control-system/README.md

 + MySQL Database
 + Spring Security for implementinng constraints, exists two profiles 'Manager' and 'Operator'
 + Swagger for documentation of endpoints
-+ Observer pattern send notifications of saved or updated products and movements and whenever the current balance of a product to equals 10 percents is below the minimum quantity
++ Observer pattern send notifications of saved or updated products and movements and whenever the current balance of a product is below the minimum quantity
++ Scheduled to delete reports of inventories deleted after 30 days

 ### Functional Requirements:
 + Only user 'Ceo' can register new users with 2 profiles disponible 'Manager' and 'Operator' and delete users